FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

   - (Note that the two webhooks you just created are enabled in the checkbox list.)
   - Scroll down and enable **user.action**.
   - **Save**

+Enabling the webhooks in two places gives you fine-grained control across tenants.

 #### Create Subscription Action
 You're now ready to create the actual subscription and banning Actions that we'll apply to the user in our PiedPiper code.
 They're both temporal actions.